Knowledge base

 Why choose your IP/Domain?

-If you already have a running website or application where your files are stored and your hosting is reliable, it is faster and easier for you to choose an already established website.
 This solution is best for low maintenance, as you would care only for the updates on your website and your origin server.
 Only thing you always need to keep in mind is that our servers will by default request the files over HTTP protocol and ports (for http we will request the files over port 80 and 8080 and for https over the port 443).

 Why choose our CDN77 Object Storage?